Yengisar County

-The county seat is the city of Yengisar, a town that is best known among the local Uyghurs for its handmade knives.
-The finely-tuned skill of knife making used to be passed down among generations in Yengisar, but is slowly dying due to China's strict response to deadly clashes in the Xinjiang region.
+The county seat is the city of Yengisar, a town well known among the local Uyghurs for its handmade knives.
+The finely-tuned skill of knife-making used to be passed down among generations in Yengisar, but it is slowly dying due to China's strict response to deadly clashes in Xinjiang.

 History

 In 1499, Ahmad Alaq seized Kashgar and Yengisar from Mirza Abu Bakr Dughlat.

 In 1847 and again in 1857, Kashgar and Yengisar were captured.